uthdev/Quick-Credit/README.md

 - Admin can view all repaid loans.
 - User can reset password.
 - Real time email notification upon approval or rejection of a loan request.
+- Super admin can upgrade user to admin

 ---